bread-b4nk/Simplified-Compiler/week1_p1/README.md

 - no comments
 - boolean expressions cannot appear on the right hand side of an assignment statement
 - boolean expressions cannot be returned, or passed as a parameter to the print function
+- all blocks start with declarations, you cannot have it later.
+But there can be NO declarations too right?

 Our basic building blocks (tokens) will be:
 - code_statements is what everything is reduced to.
 So that's what `%start` relies on.